Snoogens101/ApexDMA/README.md

 - vmm.dll https://github.com/ufrisk/pcileech/releases/

 Config:
+AimSticky=false // Sets if the Aim should "stick" to the target until you re-aim
 AimFOV=10 // Sets the Aimbot FOV
 AimSmooth=2.0 // Sets the Aimbot Smooth
 AimSmoothMaxIncrease=0.2 // Sets how many percent the Smoothing is allowed to increase as you get closer to the Target
+AimRecoilCompensation=1.11 // Decides how much recoil you should have.
+1.0 is no recoil.
+AimBotKey=2
+AimTriggerKey=5
+AimFlickKey=6
+GlowItem=true
+GlowItemRarity=35
 ResolutionX=2560 // Your Ingame Resolution
 ResolutionY=1440 // Your Ingame Resolution
 FOV=110 // Your Ingame Field of View